-This file is in honor of all good mothers.
+This file is in honor of all the good mothers out there.

 Also see Mother, Mother Poems, Mother Humor and Family ABC Lists.